gamma-opt/Gogeta.jl/README.md

 This package enables the user to represent machine-learning models with mathematical programming, more specifically as mixed-integer optimization problems.

-Currently supported models include neural networks using ReLU activation and tree ensembles.
+Currently supported models include neural networks and convolutional neural networks using ReLU activation and tree ensembles.

 ## Package features